 Baylor University |

-Master of Health Administration and Master of Business Administration Program
+Master of Healthcare Administration Program

 - Applicants must have met admissions criteria as determined by the University.